Team Sydney declares victory in fight against gay hate in sport

 - Our sports village during Mardi Gras’ fair day, where our clubs display their sport and attempt to recruit new members from the 10,000 visitors;

 - Our ‘United In Sport’ entry in the Mardi Gras’ parade – almost 700 strong in a parade of just under 10,000.
-Despite wet weather this year, the audience was estimated at about 350,000.

 In addition there are other outreach and recruiting promotions that reach into local populations in suburban Sydney.

 What are some of the challenges in running the organisation?

 There are two key challenges: Finding sufficient volunteers to fill the 12 seats on our board and getting funding each year to subsidise the costs associated with our activities.